khornlund/aptos2019-blindness-detection/README.rst

   $ pytest tests

-And start training using:
+See `notebooks/preprocess.ipynb` to preprocess the data for training.

+To start training, run:

 .. code-block:: bash

-  $ aptos train -c experiments/config.yaml
+  $ aptos train -c experiments/config.yml

 Using Multiple GPU